macloo/python-adv-web-apps/python_code_examples/csvs/README.md

 **Script:** *write_csv_to_db.py*

 - Demo, use of SQLAlchemy to write a CSV file to a database.
+Requires files not included in this repo.

 .